 When we talk about how microscopes work, we often say that they make things look bigger – that is, they magnify them.
 We describe what we see down the microscope in the same way, for example, we might say that the dead fly we’re looking at has been magnified 200 times.
 This helps us to make sense of what we’re seeing.
 It also helps others who are looking at our photographs or drawings to understand what they’re looking at.
 This is why all micrographs published in scientific journals must indicate the extent of magnification.

 However, making things bigger is only part of the story.
 If microscopes did nothing but make what we can already see bigger, they wouldn’t be much use!
 Instead, microscopes increase the amount of detail that we can see.
 Another word for the level of detail we can see is ‘resolution

-To understand the difference between magnifying something and increasing the detail that’s visible, have a look at this digital photo of harakeke – you can make it bigger (in this case, 64 times bigger) but it doesn’t show us any more detail because the image is pixelated and blurred.
+To understand the difference between magnifying something and increasing the detail that’s visible, have a look at this digital photo of harakeke.
+Explore further the big science ideas of magnification and resolution.

 Thinking about resolution

 Scientists think of resolution as the ability to tell that two objects that are very close together are distinct objects rather than just one.
 The naked eye can tell apart (resolve) two objects (such as grains of sand) that are about a tenth of a millimetre apart – any closer than that, and we see the two as a single shape.
 If we look under a light microscope on the highest magnification, we can distinguish between objects that are less than a micrometre (a thousandth of a millimetre) apart.
 If we try to magnify further, we won’t be able to see any more detail than this – just like the digital photo above, the microscope will have reached the limit of its resolution.